arcadeangel/coinop4charity/docs/staff-coding/on-site-guide.md

 5. How do you play? (one or two sentences)
 6. Check the safety box (friendly for a youth club · original or credited · no personal data collected)

 Staff review happens before anything is marked for **LIVE** on machines.
+Preview Lab first.
+Then review.
+Then live.
+Same rule as [`docs/game-engines/README.md`](../game-engines/README.md).

 ---